rajeshyaksho/LMS/README.md

 Assumed Assumptions and Missing/Incomplete Requirements:
  Based on the requirements, the following are some missing or incomplete requirements:
- ● Therequirements do not specify how many copies of a book can be checked out at a time.
+ ● The requirements do not specify how many copies of a book can be checked out at a time.
  ● Therequirements do not specify what happens if a book is not returned on time.
  ● Therequirements do not specify how a borrower can renew a book.